ZigengHuang/SSPEC/README.md

 - The file "ftexample.jsonl" shows a small subset of conversation cases used for fine-tuning.
 - You can use "finetunefilevalid.py" to validate the feasibility of training set.

-## Generation
+## Prompt templates
 > Related files: get_response.py, re_get_response.py.
-LLM-generated responses are implemented here.
+Prompted LLM-generated responses are implemented here.
 - Any alarm from alert system will change the re-generate prompt.

-## Feedback, refinement and alert system
+## Feedback, refinement, and alert system
 > Related files: in_eval.py, ragastest.py, risk_detection.py.
 Alert system contains three methods: independent LLM evaluation (in_eval.py), RAG evaluation (ragastest.py) and key-phases matching (risk_detection.py).